You’ve been through this cycle before.

 Film yourself running from the side and from behind.

-Look for overstriding (foot landing well ahead of your knee), excessive pelvic drop (hip hiking on one side), or crossing the midline (feet landing on an imaginary tightrope).
+Look for overstriding (foot landing well ahead of your knee), excessive pelvic drop, or crossing the midline (feet landing on an imaginary tightrope).

-While professional 3D gait analysis provides more detail, these basic observations reveal the most common mechanical issues.
+While professional gait analysis provides more detail, these basic observations surface the most common mechanical issues.

-Hip abductor strengthening should be your first priority if you’ve had knee, IT band, or hip issues.
+Hip abductor strengthening should be your first priority if you’ve dealt with knee, IT band, or hip issues.

-Exercises like side-lying hip abduction, monster walks with resistance bands, and single-leg deadlifts build the strength you need.
+Start with side-lying hip abduction, monster walks with resistance bands, and single-leg deadlifts.

 Core stability work should focus on anti-rotation exercises (pallof press, dead bugs) and anti-extension work (planks with proper pelvic tilt).